Configure AUTOSAR Ports By Using Simulink Bus Ports

 With the modified

 autosar_swcopen, open the Bus Editor.
-On the Modeling tab, select Design > Bus Editor.
+On the Modeling tab, in the Design gallery, select Bus Editor.

-Optionally, when you exit the dialog, save the
+Optionally, before you exit the dialog, save the

 SenderInterfacebus object to a MAT file for later use.
 The example model